CodeSleeker/flutter-ble/README.md

 * Can also discover devices based on the given list of service uuids
 * Listen to bluetooth connection changes
-* Can send data and listen to response.
+* Can send data and wait for the response.
 * Listen to device connection changes
 * Subscribe to notification